-For all investigations there will be one or more trained investigators present.
-The Title IX coordinator or designee will be the lead investigator and coordinate meetings with the reporter and the respondent.
-Both parties will be interviewed and asked to share information they have regarding the incident, as well as all relevant documentation (i.e., text messages, emails, photos, etc.), and identify witnesses who may provide direct information regarding the allegation.
-The investigator(s) will gather all information and create a statement summary that will be provided to each person providing information for acknowledgement.
+Option 1: Both the reporter and respondent will be interviewed and asked to share information they have regarding the incident, as well as all relevant documentation (i.e. text messages, emails, photos, etc.), and identify witnesses who may provide direct information regarding the allegation.
+The investigator(s) will gather all information and create a statement summary which will be provided to each person providing information for acknowledgement.
 At that time the reporter or the respondent can make additions to or note any concerns or clarifications to their statement summary.
-The Title IX coordinator or designee will then add the document to the Title IX Investigation Report.
-Investigator(s) will strive to gather all information within 35-40 calendar days.
-(Please refer to the section on time frames for information about delays.).
-An advisor of the reporter or respondent's choice may be present during the initial meeting, investigation, and any additional meetings with college staff in relation to a Title IX incident but advisors may not represent the party or actively participate in the meeting.
-The Title IX coordinator or designee or investigator(s) may also have an advisor present at his or her discretion.
+The Title IX coordinator will then add the document to the Title IX Investigation Report.
+Whenever possible, investigator(s) will gather all information within 35-40 calendar days.
+(Please refer to the section on time frames for information about delays.)